Saudi-led intervention in the Yemeni civil war: Cease fire talks

 On 15 May 2015, new UN envoy to Yemen Ismail Ould Cheikh Ahmed proposed peace talks in Geneva.
 Rebel spokesman Hamed al-Bokheiti said the Houthis were willing to hold talks in any "neutral" country.
 Five days later the Secretary-General of the United Nations, Ban Ki-moon announced that peace talks would be held in Geneva starting on 28 May and urged all parties to participate.
-Houthi rebels reiterated their support for the talks while exiled government officials said they would participate only if the Houthi's withdrew from occupied cities.
+Houthi rebels reiterated their support for the talks while exiled government officials said they would participate only if the Houthis withdrew from occupied cities.

 On 26 May, Ban announced that the peace talks were to be postponed indefinitely after exiled Yemeni officials refused to attend until rebels withdrew from all occupied cities.
 On 6 June the UN announced that peace talks would take place on 14 June Both the exiled officials and the Houthi group confirmed their attendance.